NaevaTheCat/weatherballoon/README.md

 # Capabilities
 - Generate valid and invalid data (or a mix!)
-- Produces all the statistics (Min T, Max T, Mean T, N obs, total D) although outputs are in SI only
+- Produces all the statistics (Min T, Max T, Mean T, N obs, total D) in the desired units
 - Outputs a sorted version of the input file in desired units

 # Usage